f5devcentral/f5-big-iq-onboarding/README.md

 Miscellaneous
 -------------

-- In case you need to restore the BIG-IQ system to factory default settings, follow [K15886](https://support.f5.com/csp/article/K15886) article.

-- Disable SSL authentication for SSG or VE creation in VMware (**LAB/POC only**):
+- **LAB/POC only** - Disable SSL authentication for SSG or VE creation in VMware:

   ```
   echo >> /var/config/orchestrator/orchestrator.conf